Is Ruby on Rails Dead? Expert’s Review

 TABLE OF CONTENTS

-Even if Ruby on Rails is not making the headlines as JavaScript and PHP, it is one of the best frameworks for web development in 2022.
-"Is Ruby on Rails dead" is one of the trendiest questions in the tech industry.
-Tech enthusiasts, entrepreneurs, and developers worldwide are concerned about the relevance of this amazingly old framework and want to know if it is still alive.
+Even though Ruby on Rails isn't as frequently discussed as JavaScript or PHP, it remains one of the best frameworks for web development.
+"Is Ruby on Rails dead?" is a popular question in the tech industry.
+Tech enthusiasts, entrepreneurs, and developers worldwide are curious about the relevance of this long-standing framework and want to know if it is still viable.

-In this article, we will discuss what Ruby on Rails is about, experts' opinion on the question "is Ruby on Rails dead" and provide some special insights.
-Meanwhile, should you need further help in recruiting developers for your project, tell us what you need.
+In this article, we will explore what Ruby on Rails is, share experts' opinions on its current status, and provide valuable insights.
+If you need help recruiting developers for your project, let us know what you need.

 A Little Insight on Ruby on Rails